 Their first child, Elizabeth, was born Oct.
 21, 1831 probably in Carroll County.
 A second child, Andrew Jackson, born Jan.
 9, 1833, was likely the first born in Jackson Township.
 The couple had 14 children total.

 Adam got a bargain when he purchased his land.
 He only paid $7.50 for the acreage which calculates to seven and a half cents per acre.
 It was on this land the brick Gantz farmhouse was built.
 Today, visitors to the farmhouse, after close examination, can see black marks on the brick where they were burned in the kiln.3

-While most people settled near rivers and streams, Adam purchased higher ground.
-Family members over the years retold stories that Adam purchased his land because many early settlers, especially those living on swampy land near the rivers, were victims of diseases often blamed on mosquitoes.
+While most people settled near rivers and streams, Adam purchased higher ground to avoid the swampy land near the rivers, were victims of diseases often blamed on mosquitoes.